-If your annual gross PAYE (including ESCT) is \$50,000 or more you must file online electronically.
+Annual gross PAYE (including ESCT) \$500,000 or more

 You have two due dates each month.

 20th of the same month for deductions made between the 1st and 15th of the month.
 5th of the next month for deductions made between the 16th and the end of the month.